bekatom/bekatom/README.md

 ## ⚡ Software Crafter, Architect, Web3 explorer.

-Creator with over ten years of leading experience in crafting numerous tech products.\
+Creator with over ten years of experience in crafting numerous tech products.\
 Passionate about high-tech products and how to provide full software development processes.

 Working with global startups, helping them get projects up and running..\